When taking out Income Protection, one of the biggest decisions you’ll need to make is the length of your deferred period.

 You can change your deferral period at any time during your policy, although if you shorten the excess period you will face increased premiums due to the increased risk you face.

 Setting a waiting period isn’t always easy and deciding between cost and level of cover can be difficult.
-That’s one of the many reasons it’s usually best to speak to an expert adviser when setting up your Income Protection.
+That’s one of the many reasons why speaking to a specialist adviser is a good idea when setting up your Income Protection.
+Our friendly advisers live and breathe insurance, helping people from all walks of life to find the right cover for their needs.
+Call 02084327333, email help@drewberry.co.uk, or search quotes to find out your options, fee-free.

 Drewberry™ uses cookies to offer you the best experience online.
 By continuing to use our website you agree to the use of cookies including for ad personalization.